dwrrehman/editor/readme.md

  - line numbers are 0-based.
  - no unicode encoding besides UTF8, ever.
  - no syntax highlighting, ever.
- - no mulitple-file display besides \*n buffer, ever.
+ - no mulitple-file support at all, ever;
  - VT100 terminal based.